-- 4.4.1 Gas/Liquid Separation: There are no gas/liquid separators at this facility. - 4.4.2 Pits, Sumps and Well Cellars: The Hartnell Lease is equipped with six well cellars.
+4.4.1 Pits, Sumps and Well Cellars: The Getty Hobbs Lease is equipped with one well cellar.
 Well cellar emissions are reduced 70-percent for maintaining the cellar per the requirements of Rule 344.
-These emission estimates are based District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method Modified for Revised ROC Definition).
-The calculation is:
+These emission estimates are based on District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method - Modified for Revised ROC Definition).
+The emissions calculation basis is: